What is an Employment Contract?

 1. Give the job contract a title

-Give your employment contract a title so that the individual reviewing or signing it knows what it is.
-You might call the paper "Employment Agreement" or "[Your Company Name] Employment Contract," for example.
+Give your contract of employment a title so that the individual reviewing or signing it knows what it is.
+You might call the paper "Employment Agreement" or "[Your Company Name] Employment Contract," for an employment contract example.

 2. Determine who the parties are